Marcell Ozuna Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants' 3.97 team ERA ranks ninth across all league pitching staffs.
+- The Giants have the ninth-ranked team ERA across all MLB pitching staffs (4.00).

-- Giants pitchers combine to allow the fourth-fewest home runs in baseball (128 total, one per game).
+- The Giants surrender the sixth-fewest home runs in baseball (137 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.